worldline/ios-training/docs/src/persist-data/README.md

 ::: warning iOS isolates app data from other apps
 For security reasons, each app is isolated from the rest of the apps.
 This is called sandboxing.
-[This article](https://medium.com/@dinesh.kachhot/different-ways-to-share-data-between-apps-de75a0a46d4a) show the different ways that allow two or more apps to share their data
+[This article](https://medium.com/@dinesh.kachhot/different-ways-to-share-data-between-apps-de75a0a46d4a) shows the different ways that allow two or more apps to share their data
 :::

 There are many ways to persist data in SwiftUI that we cover below.

 ## UserDefaults

 It is a very simple key-value storage that persists data in a file.
 The API surface is very small and the developer does not need to manage the persisted file.
 This makes this technique very efficient for simple storage use cases.
 You can find a short [guide here](https://www.hackingwithswift.com/books/ios-swiftui/storing-user-settings-with-userdefaults).

 Here is sample code that shows how to persist and load data.